-Four chocolate layers filled with vanilla bean and brandy mousse, studded with Morello cherries and ganache drizzled over.
+Four chocolate layers filled with vanilla and brandy mousse, studded with Morello cherries and ganache drizzled over.
 Everyone needs their version of Black Forest Cake.
 Here is mine and I hope it will becomes yours as well!

 If you are a chocoholic like me, take a look at my Honeycomb Crunch Chocolate Cake.

-What ingredients are in Black Forest Cake?
+What is Black Forest Cake

 I am also happy to tell you that the cake is incredible easy to make.
 This is how you do it.